anandpaithankar/cody-ai/README.md

 ollama serve  # Runs on http://localhost:11434
 ollama pull llama3  # Or your preferred model
 ```
+Or you can download Ollama app for running multiple LLMs.
+Check https://ollama.com for more.

 3. Backend setup
 ```bash
 cd server